Get all the latest data for Bordeaux

 Do banks lend to foreigners for homes in Bordeaux in 2026?

-As of early 2026, yes, French banks do lend to foreigners for homes in Bordeaux, but underwriting is stricter than for residents, and you should expect more documentation requirements and potentially higher down payments.
+As of 2026, French banks do lend to foreigners buying homes in Bordeaux, but non-resident buyers usually face stricter checks than French residents.

 You can also read our latest update about mortgage and interest rates in France.